OpenTek-Startup/Djokwa-middleware/README.md

     $ npm run commit
 ```

-Please follow the questionaires that follow to commit your work (please make sure to provide descriptive commit messages).
+Please follow the questionaires that follow to commit your work (please make sure to provide .descriptive commit messages).

 ## Branch Naming Convention